-Today@SJU (formerly Web Digest) is an internal communications vehicle that promotes selected St. John’s events, announcements, stories, and media placements, as well as in memoriam posts.
-Its goal is to foster a strong sense of community among faculty, administrators, and staff, while keeping employees informed about important news.
+Today@SJU (formerly Web Digest) is an internal communications vehicle that promotes selected daily St. John’s events, announcements, stories, and media placements, as well as in memoriam posts.
+Its goal is to foster a strong sense of community among faculty, administrators, and staff, while keeping employees informed about current news.

 Each morning, Today@SJU is sent to all employees’ University e-mail accounts.
 Please be advised that Today@SJU will be published weekly during winter and summer breaks.

 Listing Upcoming Events